nhoangg27/ALIGN/README.md

 Your main project folder (e.g. `ALIGN/`) should look like this:

+- If you're cloning directly from GitHub

 <pre lang="markdown"> <code> ALIGN/
-  ├── .devcontainer/        ← From 'git_clone_installation' or 'local_mount_installation' (see below)
+  ├── .devcontainer/        ← From 'git_clone_installation' (see Setup Step 2)
   │ ├── devcontainer.json
   │ ├── Dockerfile
+  ├── ALIGN_Weights/         (see Setup Step 3)  </code> </pre>

+- If you download the repository and mount it to the docker container from your local machine

+<pre lang="markdown"> <code> ALIGN/
+  ├── .devcontainer/        ← From 'local_mount_installation' (see Setup Step 2)
+  │ ├── devcontainer.json
+  │ ├── Dockerfile
-  │ └── setup.sh            ← Only if mounting from local download
+  │ └── setup.sh
+  ├── ALIGN-main/
-  ├── ALIGN-main/           ← The project code (from cloning GitHub or manual download) ├── ALIGN_Weights/         </code> </pre>
+  ├── ALIGN_Weights/         (see Setup Step 3)  </code> </pre>

 ### 🚀 Setup Steps

 #### 1. Clone or download this repository

+You may choose to **clone** the repository automatically from GitHub via `git clone`.

-You may choose to **download** and extract the repository manually.
-Place it inside `ALIGN/` for local mounting (here named `ALIGN-main/`) when we build the docker container.
+Alternatively, you may also choose to **download** and extract the repository manually.
+If this is the case, place it inside `ALIGN/` for local mounting (here named `ALIGN-main/`) when we build the docker container.

-Alternatively, you may also choose to **clone** it automatically via `git clone`.

 #### 2. Prepare the `.devcontainer` folder